scottmacleod317/kitchen-inventory/README.md

 This repository contains the API and database.

 API: FastAPI deployed to GCP as a Cloud Run service.

-Datbase: Deployed to GCP as a Cloud SQL Postgres database.
+Database: Deployed to GCP as a Cloud SQL Postgres database.

 # CI/CD
 [GCP resource deployment](.github/workflows/deploy.yaml)